marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

 The remaining two services are much more analogous to the kinds of storage that are used with a personal computer.
 For example, EFS (Elastic File System) is a hierarchical file system that can store files in a tree of directories.
 Additionally, EFS file systems can also connect to thousands of EC2 instances, allowing it to act as a shared drive.
 As a result, EFS file systems are likely the best option for collaborative analyses of large data sets, since team members can directly access and manipulate common resources.
 The downside is that mounting EFS file systems on EC2 instances requires a little more configuration.
 The EC2 instance launcher fortunately has options that will automatically mount an EFS file system.
 In cases where more a programmatic approach is necessary, though, the following guides demonstrate how to mount an EFS file system through a command line interface [one time](docs.aws.amazon.com/efs/latest/ug/wt1-getting-started.html) and on [reboot](docs.aws.amazon.com/efs/latest/ug/nfs-automount-efs.html).
 Finally, EBS (Elastic Block Storage) are like flash drives which can be attached to EC2 instances.
 EBS volumes offer the lowest-latency access and persist between connections, unlike instance "stores" which are erased even when their instances are temporarily paused.
 As a result, EBS blocks are best for high-performance applications with persistent data.
 However, unlike EFS file systems, EBS blocks come in fixed sizes and have greater restrictions on the number of ECS instances they can simultaneously connect to, so they are a less flexible option for shared file storage.

 ### Network
-- Everything in AWS happens over interconnected computers, so effectively managing communications between the various services and resources requires understanding the basics of these networks as well as the organization of Amazon's physical computing infrastructure
+- Everything in AWS happens over interconnected computers, so effectively managing communications between the various services requires understanding the basics of these networks and how that relates to the organization of Amazon's physical computing infrastructure
-- Accordingly, this section accordingly has two formal parts
+- Accordingly, this section accordingly has three parts
   - In the first, I cover some networking fundamentals
-  - In the second, I dive into specifics of AWS's physical infrastructure and networking configuration
+  - Then in the second, I dive into specifics of AWS's physical infrastructure
+  - Finally in the third, I discuss some specifics of configuring network settings in AWS
 #### Networking basics
 - A basic goal in networking is transferring data between devices, and much like letters are sent between physical addresses, network information is sent between network addresses.
 - There are a few types of these addresses depending on the scope of the network, but IP (Internet Protocol) addresses are used for communications over the global network of computers called the Internet.